utdata/icj-project-template/README.md

 - `slug` is a key required from the data that will become the filename of each file created.
 The field used in the data needs to be in a URL-friendly format with all lowercase letters with dashes instead of spaces.
 - The `path` an optional folder to save the files into.
 Make it an empty string to save in the root of `docs/`.

+You can configure more than one "bake" task by adding new configurations to the `to_bake` array.

-You can "bake" the files using `gulp bake`, but the command is also included in the default `gulp` and `gulp dev` commands.
+You generate or "bake" the files using `gulp bake`, but the command is also included in the default `gulp` and `gulp dev` commands.

 ## Deployment

 This project is designed to bundle the finished website into the `docs` folder, which can then be published anywhere you have a server.

-By default, the `docs/` folder is committed to Github because we are using [Github Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of our site.
+By default, the `docs/` folder is committed to Github because we are use [Github Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of our site.

 Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment using the `master/docs` folder.